The Gérard Depardieu affair is the subject of much controversy in France at the moment.

 It's an honorary title.
 It was a previous president who gave him this title.

-You can be awarded the Légion d'honneur for extraordinary deeds or for promoting France around the world, for example.
+You can be awarded the Legion of Honor for extraordinary deeds or for promoting France around the world, for example.

 Two years later, in 1998, he almost lost the Légion d'honneur for drink-driving.

-It's driving while intoxicated, so it's when you're driving a car while you've been drinking alcohol, when you're over the legal limit.
+It's driving while intoxicated, so it's when you drive a car while you've been drinking alcohol, that you've exceeded the authorized threshold.

 Why is he talking about and defending Gérard Depardieu on the Légion d'honneur?